How does cancer spread?

 experiencing any symptoms from the primary tumor in the stomach.

-How do we know whether a cancer is a primary or a metastatic tumor?
+How do we know whether the tumor is a primary or metastatic?

-To determine whether a tumor is primary or metastatic, a pathologist (a doctor who specializes in disease diagnosis)
+To determine whether a tumor is primary or metastatic, a veterinary pathologist (a doctor who specializes in disease

 If my pet is diagnosed with metastatic cancer, can the primary tumor be found?